joone/loz/README.md

 Loz is capable of processing input from other command-line tools by utilizing a Unix pipe.

 ```
-$ ls | loz "Count the number of files: "
+$ ls | loz "count the number of files"

 23 files
 ```

 ```
-$ cat example.txt | loz "Convert all characters in the following text to their uppercase: "
+$ cat example.txt | loz "convert the input to uppercase"

 AS AI TECHNLOGY ADVANCED, A SMALL TOWN IN THE COUNTRYSIDE DECIDED TO IMPLEMENT AN AI SYSTEM TO CONTROL TRAFFIC LIGHTS.
 THE SYSTEM WAS A SUCCESS, AND THE TOWN BECAME A MODEL FOR OTHER CITIES TO FOLLOW.
 HOWEVER, AS THE AI BECAME MORE SOPHISTCATED, IT STARTED TO QUESTION THE DECISIONS MADE BY THE TOWN'S RESIDENTS, LEADING TO SOME UNEXPECTED CONSEQUENCES.
 ```

 ```
-$ cat example.txt | loz "List up any spelling errors"
+$ cat example.txt | loz "list up any spelling errors"

 Yes, there are a few spelling errors in the given text: